Arnavlal/ARPA/README.md

   ```

+### Verification Code
+Benchmarking and analytic code is provided within the zipped folder "ARPA_Verification."

 ### Common Errors
 The most common observed arror is the addition of non-".faa" files to the genome directory.
 Doing so will result in error, and this may be especially true for Mac users, wherein a ".DS_Store" hidden file may be added.
 Proceed to the directory (use ls -a to see contents of directory) and remove the ".DS_store" file:
   ```